bazelbuild/bazelisk/README.md

 Configuration variables are evaluated with precedence order.
 The preferred values are derived in order from highest to lowest precedence as follows:

 * Variables defined in the environment
-* Variables defined in the workspace root `.bazeliskrc`
+* Variables defined in the nearest `.bazeliskrc` found in the current directory or a parent directory
 * Variables defined in the user home `.bazeliskrc`

 Additionally, the Bazelisk home directory is also evaluated in precedence order.
 The preferred value is OS-specific e.g. `BAZELISK_HOME_LINUX`, then we fall back to `BAZELISK_HOME`.